-If, for example, you receive an unexpected windfall four years into your mortgage, paying a few thousand dollars into your home's principal can shorten the repayment duration of your loan and save enormously on mortgage interest over the duration of the loan.
-Unless the mortgage loan is very large, even a few thousand dollars applied early can produce huge savings over the duration of the loan.
+Here's an example: a few years after buying your home, you get a huge tax refund,a large legacy, or a non-taxable cash gift; , investing several thousand dollars into your mortgage principal will significantly reduce the duration of your loan and save enormously on mortgage interest paid over the life of the loan.
+Unless the loan is quite large, even modest amounts applied early in the loan period can produce huge savings over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.